Community Benefit Partnerships

 AACHAC delivers health messages and addresses the higher incidence of cancer and heart disease in these communities by providing education and screenings for early detection.
 It also promotes healthy lifestyles through the Soul Stroll for Health, and provides support for adult children of aging parents.

-Mills-Peninsula supported the work of AACHAC in 2012 with monetary and in-kind contributions of $189,000.
+Mills-Peninsula supported the work of AACHAC in 2012 with monetary and in-kind contributions.

 Mills-Peninsula Senior Focus